 The Selection Committee will choose one Platinum winner of the APLU Institutional Award and may award one-to-three “Gold Awards” for excellence in one or several of the four evaluation criteria for this award.
 The Award winner and Gold awardees will be announced at the APLU Annual Meeting.

 APLU hopes every institution that is striving to comprehensively and inclusively internationalize its campus will consider applying for the APLU Institutional Award for Global Learning, Research, and Engagement so APLU can honor your work and share it with other public universities as we continue to encourage internationalization efforts across campuses.
-If you have any questions, please contact Jordan Merker, Senior Associate for International Programs at email@example.com.
+If you have any questions, please contact Jordan Merker, Manager for International Engagement, at email@example.com.

 2020 Gold Award (Global Engagement): University of Pittsburgh